 Classic smoked salmon crostini

-Potted fish is a vastly underrated starter - it's traditionally made with crab, shrimps or mackerel, but a mix of both smoked and fresh salmon works a treat.
-Mary Cadogan's version is a little like a pate in that the fish is flaked until fine and it's spreadable.
-Pour the melted butter and lemon over the salmon and leave to set until a bright yellow hard layer has formed over the top- divine!
+Potted fish is a vastly underrated starter, traditionally made with crab, shrimps or mackerel.
+But a mix of both smoked and fresh salmon works a treat.
+Mary Cadogan's version is a little like a paté in that the fish is flaked until fine and it's spreadable.
+Pour the melted butter and lemon over the salmon and leave to set until a bright yellow hard layer has formed over the top.
+Divine!

-There are seldom many leftovers in my house, but if there were some smoked salmon lying around, my favourite non-festive way to use it is in pasta.
-There are tons of ways to serve it, but typically it works well with lemon, crème frâiche & and with light herbs like basil or dill.
+If you've not quite managed to make your way through a whole pack, use up those last few slices in a pasta dish.
+There are tons of ways to serve it, but typically it works well with lemon, crème frâiche and with light herbs like basil or dill.
 You could also try it in place of bacon in a carbonara.